How to live a long and healthy life

 How to Live Longer

-One of the most startling discoveries into the aging process came about in the last few years.
-Scientific evidence collected over the past 30+ years point to a stunning conclusion:
+One of the most startling discoveries into the aging process came about in the last few years:

 Most aging isn't natural